valbok/snu/README.md

 [E-puck - education robot](http://www.e-puck.org/) was used to inject worm's brain to.

 E-puck contains a list of IR sensors which is used to control touching.

+# Result

+As a real nematode our robot named SnuPuck (extended version of E-puck) can move by stimulating food sensors.
+Can change his locomotion direction suddenly.
+And initiate backward locomotion in case of nose touching.

+And the main point that robot's behavior is controlled by C. elegans brain implemented on spiking neruons model.

+# Build

+    $ cmake .
+    $ make

+Run neuron tests:

+    $ ./snu/brain/tests/NeuronTest

+Run Enki playground simulation:

+    $ ./viewer/playground